US

 When a single tooth needs replacement, the implant will be fitted with an individual crown.
 This is different from the type of crown that repairs a broken tooth.

 The non-implant alternative is a bridge which affixes to the two adjacent teeth and fills the gap.
 The downside of a traditional dental bridge is it requires healthy teeth to be shaved down.
-Read more about dentures vs implants and bridges vs implants.
+Read more about dentures vs implants.

 Where two or more teeth in a row are missing, an implant bridge may suffice.
 Rather than inserting one implant for each tooth, just two implants support a row of three or four artificial teeth fused together.